ScrumPilot616/ScrumPilot616/README.md

-# RC Tool Suite by ScrumPilot616
+# RC Tools by ScrumPilot616

 Step by step, the following projects will be provided as a binary release package:
 - Analog joystick to CPPM